ni/nimi-python/docs/nidigital/enums.rst

         A digital state of X (non-drive state).
-This state can be used for WriteStatic(PinState).